 - It was the best of conventions: it was the worst of conventions.
 I confess I plagiarized and paraphrased that.

 - I enjoyed seeing Paul Simon and Carole King while flinching at hearing them.
 Gettin’ old sucks.

 - The Trump family is lovely to look at – sans pere.

 - One of the things I enjoy about traveling is hearing languages and accents I rarely hear in Lexington.
 It humbles me a bit (always useful in my case) and reminds me I’m part of something bigger than the blissful bubble Janie and I live in and cherish.

-- In his late eighties, my grandfather was taken hunting by one of my cousins.
+- In his late eighties, my grandfather was taken hunting one afternoon by one of my cousins.
 When they emerged from their hunting ground, they were confronted by a game warden waiting by their car.
 He asked for my grandfather’s hunting license and in the ensuing confusion about the existence of such a document (not to mention any relevant emails, birth certificates, or tax returns), the warden said he would need to have my grandfather’s gun/rifle/bazooka/whatever.
 My grandfather responded by cocking his gun/rifle/bazooka/whatever and saying “I don’t think so.”
 I think my mom had to bail him out on that caper.